Amberskies/Amberskies_Qt/README.md

 # Amberskies_Qt
 For Development of the Amberskies Project using Qt and C++

+Three Static Libraries to be used for Development as follows ...

 Amber3D_SL :

     Amber3D Static Library stores the class and functions for use with the Amberskies OpenGL Rendering